Last updated 14th July, 2018

-Was this a terrible accident, a badly thought out plan that went horribly wrong or clear-cut murder?
+as this a terrible accident, a poorly thought out plan that went wrong or clear-cut murder?
 Through exhaustive research with access for the first time to the original police files, Diane Janes has pieced together this tragic story taking the reader back in time and revealing what happened on that night and the name of a viable suspect in the case.

 Mirror Books, 18 May 2017, Paperback and Kindle, 400 Pages